Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 - For Top Regions (West, Ontario, Prarie):

-Investigate successful strategies and replicate them elsewhere.
+Investigate successful strategies and replicate them in underperforming regions.

 Consider expanding product lines or services in these regions.